 Health - Food - Science - Community

-Consistent consumption of whole grains may reduce the risk of death due to ischemic heart disease in postmenopausal women.
+Avid consumption of high-fiber foods, such as fruits and whole grains, may slash the risk of breast cancer in postmenopausal women.

 Older women who eat a lot of whole grains regularly may have low probability of dying prematurely.